Oath of Maimonides: History and authorship

 The prayer and oath were first published in 1783 by German-Jewish physician Markus Herz.
-While Herz described it as a translation from an original Hebrew text by Maimonides, modern scholarship strongly suggests that the text was actually Herz's own.
-In 1790, a Hebrew version by Isaac Euchel appeared in the journal Ha-Me'assef; this version also attributed the original text to Herz.
+While Herz described it as a translation from an original Hebrew text by Maimonides, scholarship by Fred Rosner, a physician and historian of medicine, suggests that the text was actually Herz's own.
+In 1790, a Hebrew version by Isaac Abraham Euchel appeared in the journal Me'assefim; it attributed the original text to Herz.